William Esturmy: Career

 He succeeded his uncle in 1381 which brought him manors throughout Wiltshire, including Elvetham in the north of the county, where he created a 300-acre park, and Wolfhall and other manors in the east.
 He was knighted by October 1388.
 He held the post of hereditary warden of Savernake Forest from 1381 to 1417 and from 1420 until his death in 1427.

 Between 1384 and 1422 he served as knight of the shire eight times for Wiltshire, twice for Hampshire (1384 and 1390) and twice for Devon (1391 and 1404).
 He was elected Speaker of the House of Commons in 1404 during the reign of King Henry IV, known as the Illiterate or Unlearned Parliament because the king forbade lawyers from attending.
 He was appointed High Sheriff of Wiltshire for 1418–19.

 He held a number of public commissions and served several times as an ambassador abroad.

 Marriage and children

-He married Joan Crawthorne, the widow of Sir John Beaumont of Shirwell and Saunton in North Devon, by whom he had no sons, only two daughters and co-heiresses including:
+He married Joan Crawthorne (d.
+20 February 1429), the widow of Sir John Beaumont of Shirwell and Saunton in North Devon, by whom he had no sons, only two daughters and co-heiresses: